Easter magic in the snow

 Lots of fun and games are also offered at the ski area Planai: you can craft Easter bunnies or go on an Easter hunt in Hopsiland to take a souvenir photo with the guest of honour, Hopsi the mascot.

 In St. Johann you can visit several events at the same time.
 During the JoKiWo, a diverse program is offered, which inspires children and young people alike.
 Technology fans have the opportunity to look behind the scenes of the mountain railway and the Austria Freeski Days stop at the Snowpark Alpendorf.
-The end of the Easter events is marked by the children's Olympics in cooperation with the St. Johann ski schools.
+The end of the Easter events is marked by the children's Olympics followed by an award ceremony.

 At the Easter bunny party on the Shuttleberg in Flachauwinkl you can meet one or two bunnies on skis and snowboards and take part in the Easter nest hunt.